alexandervansomeren/msc_thesis/README.md

 This repository contains all code for reproducing the experiments presented in the thesis *Representation Learning for Documents in a Citation Network*.

-To reproduce the experiments, please follow the following steps:
+To reproduce the results, please follow the following steps:

 1) Clone this repository and install all dependencies listed in [the dependencies file](dependcies.txt).
 2) Download the DBLP_V10 data from [here](https://aminer.org/citation).